-Note: self.log in Lightning only supports logging of scalar-tensors.
-While the vast majority of metrics in torchmetrics returns a scalar tensor, some metrics such as ConfusionMatrix, ROC, MAP, RougeScore return outputs that are non-scalar tensors (often dicts or list of tensors) and should therefore be dealt with separately.
+Metric logging in Lightning happens through the self.log or self.log_dict method.
+Both methods only support the logging of scalar-tensors.
+While the vast majority of metrics in torchmetrics returns a scalar tensor, some metrics such as ConfusionMatrix, ROC, MeanAveragePrecision, ROUGEScore return outputs that are non-scalar tensors (often dicts or list of tensors) and should therefore be dealt with separately.
 For info about the return type and shape please look at the documentation for the compute method for each metric you want to log.